By Karen Rotko-Wynn, CFRE, Chief Business Enterprise Officer, Alford Group and Immediate Past-Chair of the AFP U.S. Foundation for Philanthropy

 Recent events across the country and across the globe have shed light on what we already knew – our sector needs to lead in creating a fairer and more just world for all people.

-In 2021, it is imperative that your organization is visibly and transparently committed to diversity, equity and inclusion (DEI) efforts both internally and externally.
+It is imperative that your organization is visibly and transparently committed to diversity, equity and inclusion (DEI) efforts both internally and externally.

 Doing work in the DEI area requires that you build yourself a lens of understanding – understanding what equity means and how to center it in your work — and then make a commitment to apply that lens to everything you do for your employees, co-workers and community members you serve.